daniel-page/advanced-parameters/README.md

 ## Features

-- Slider bars to intuitively adjust user parameters (click and drag or scrolling)
+- Slider bars to intuitively adjust user parameters (click, drag or scroll)
-- Add, remove or update parameters
+- Add, remove or update user parameters
 - Automatic syncing of objects/parameters between the workspace and the add-in window
 - A window that stays open while you edit sketches or if you switch between designs